OWASP/owasp-mastg/Document/0x04c-Tampering-and-Reverse-Engineering.md

 It's easy to get overwhelmed by the sheer scope of it in the beginning.
 The best way to get started is to set up some basic tools (see the respective sections in the Android and iOS reversing chapters) and starting doing simple reversing tasks and crackmes.
 As you go, you'll need to learn about the assembler/bytecode language, the operating system in question, obfuscations you encounter, and so on.
 Start with simple tasks and gradually level up to more difficult ones.

-In the following section we'll give a high level overview of the techniques most commonly used in mobile app security testing.
+In the following section, we'll give a high level overview of the techniques that are most commonly used in mobile app security testing.
 In later chapters, we'll drill down into OS-specific details for both Android and iOS.

 ### Basic Tampering Techniques

 #### Binary Patching

-*Patching* means making changes to the compiled app - e.g. changing code in binary executable file(s), modifying Java bytecode, or tampering with resources.
+*Patching* means making changes to the compiled app - e.g. changing the code in binary executable file(s), modifying Java bytecode, or tampering with resources.
 The same process is known as *modding* in the mobile game hacking scene.
 Patches can be applied in any number of ways, from decompiling, editing and re-assembling an app, to editing binary files in a hex editor - anything goes (this rule applies to all of reverse engineering).
-We'll give some detailed examples for useful patches in later chapters.
+We'll give some detailed examples of useful patches in later chapters.

 One thing to keep in mind is that modern mobile OSes strictly enforce code signing, so running modified apps is not as straightforward as it used to be in traditional Desktop environments.
 Yep, security experts had a much easier life in the 90s!
 Fortunately, this is not all that difficult to do if you work on your own device - it simply means that you need to re-sign the app, or disable the default code signature verification facilities to run modified code.